prebid/prebid-server/README.md

 When hosting Prebid Server or developing locally, **you must set a default GDPR value**.
 This configuration determines whether GDPR is enabled when no regulatory signal is available in the request, where a value of `"0"` disables it by default and a value of `"1"` enables it.
 This is required as there is no consensus on a good default.

-Refer to the [configuration guide](docs/developers/configuration.md) for additional information and an overview of available configuration options.
+Refer to the [configuration guide](docs/developers/configuration.md) for additional information and a list of available configuration options.

 ## Hosting Prebid Server
 > [!NOTE]